- Challenge Information

 For our 2021 trips we are offering the self funded payment structure.

 The cost of the trip is £2,395.
-There is a £250 trip deposit (non-refundable) to book your place and the remaining balance is paid in small instalments.
+There is a £250 trip deposit (non-refundable) to book your place, payable to Life Changing Challenges and the remaining balance is paid in instalments to The British Expedition Company.

 Due to high flight costs and the limited availability of trekking permits the bulk of the instalments must be paid before January 2020.
 This enables us to offer you the best value for money and ensures success in gaining your trekking permit for the Inca Trail.